pressureless/paper_md/papers/Judder/judder.md

 # APPENDIX
 ## Disembodied Edge Calculation

-Given a desired Michelson contrast c and mean La, we calculate the maximum and minimum values M and m as M = La (1 + c), m = La (1 − c).
-As a consequence of this, the resulting Michelson contrast is exactly (La +La ∗c − La +La ∗c)/(La +La ∗c + La−La∗c)=2La∗c/(2La)=c.Ifoneofthesevaluesdoesnot fit within the dynamic range of the display being used, then both values can be shifted using a multiplier k so that M = M ∗ k, m = m ∗ k to accommodate these practical constraints.
+Given a desired Michelson contrast $c$ and mean $L_a$, we calculate the maximum and minimum values $M$ and $m$ as $M= L_a (1 + c)$, $m= L_a (1 − c)$.
+As a consequence of this, the resulting Michelson contrast is exactly $( L_a + L_a *c − L_a + L_a * c)/( L_a + L_a * c + L_a − L_a * c)=2 L_a *c/(2 L_a )=c$.
+If one of these values does not fit within the dynamic range of the display being used, then both values can be shifted using a multiplier $k$ so that $M= M* k$, $m = m* k$ to accommodate these practical constraints.

-The maximum and minimum values computed in the previous step are set to fall off to the background level La in a smooth fashion.
-In our application, we employed a screen with horizontal resolution of 1,920 pixels and found a visibly acceptable smoothness to be achieved using a Gaussian falloff with standard deviation of 45 pixels.
+The maximum and minimum values computed in the previous step are set to fall off to the background level $L_a$ in a smooth fashion.
+In our application, we employed a screen with horizontal resolution of 1920 pixels and found a visibly acceptable smoothness to be achieved using a Gaussian falloff with standard deviation of 45 pixels.

 ## Effect Size
 Effect size can be calculated from an arbitrary scale such as the judder scale introduced by our article.
 We include the calculation of a Pearson’s correlation coefficient in the supplementary material containing the raw data for experiments 1–3.
 Following the guidelines set by “A Power Primer” (1992), we find that in all three experiments the independent variables speed and luminance had a small to medium strength effect on judder, frame rate had a strong effect, and the fourth variable (contrast, image type, and shutter angle, respectively) had an effect less than small.

 ## Judder Model
 Below, on the left, are the coefficients for our judder model as described in Section 6.
 On the right, the power of the appropriate term.
 This information is also available in the supplementary material.
 Note that our model takes as input speed in pixels per second on a screen with a horizontal resolution of 1,920×1,080 at three picture heights’ distance, subtending a 33◦ field of view.
-If a speed S is given in degrees per second, then a conversion function for speed should be used as follows: γ (S ) = S ∗1920 .
+If a speed S is given in degrees per second, then a conversion function for speed should be used as follows: $γ(S) = S * 1920$ .
 In addition:

 ``` iheartla